 In the world of sports, we have all heard the statement made by an athlete they were once tired but later on had to catch their second wind.
 The same way that an athlete has to catch his second wind our decision to wait on the Lord will help us to catch our spiritual second wind.
 You may say Elder Strong I feel that I am so weak that I don’t know how I can ever have the strength to recover from what I been through.
-Well, if that you my sister or brother, the Apostle Paul said to the Corinthians believers in 2 Corinthians 12:9 “that God’s strength is made perfect in our weakness”.
+Well, if that is you, my sister or brother, the Apostle Paul said to the Corinthians believers in 2 Corinthians 12:9 “that God’s strength is made perfect in our weakness”.
 When you are at your weakest and you are going through your refining process that is when He gives you your spiritual second wind.
 The infirmities that you may have been afflicted by are not greater than the power of Christ resting upon you.
 As you receive your spiritual second wind, this day you will be able to “run through a troop and leap over a wall because it is Christ who strengthen you” (Philippians 4:13 and Psalms 18:29).
 Our seasons of waiting are God’s divine opportunities to help us to make the right decisions, become eagle Christians and catch our spiritual second wind to finish the work that the Lord has given us (John 17:4).